mrcohrs/SkinRhythm/replit.md

 **Development Integrations**: Replit-specific plugins for Vite including runtime error overlay, cartographer, and dev banner (development environment only)

-### Premium User Dashboard
+### Premium User Dashboard & Routine Library

-**Purpose**: Provide authenticated users with a personalized dashboard to view their saved skincare routine, access premium treatment plans, and manage their account.
+**Purpose**: Provide authenticated users with a personalized dashboard to view their saved skincare routines, access premium treatment plans, and manage multiple routines over time.

 **Access**: Available at `/dashboard` route for authenticated users with saved routines.
 Users are automatically redirected from `/` to `/dashboard` when they have saved routines.